jguyomard/docker-hugo/README.md

 ## Continuous Deployment

 I use this Docker image for Continuous Deployment.
-You can find some CI config examples on `ci-deploy` directory.
+You can find some CI config examples in the [`ci-deploy`](https://github.com/jguyomard/docker-hugo/tree/master/ci-deploy) directory.

 This Docker image also comes with: